szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 }
 ```

-and we only wrap the `ShipCommandOpToConnectionIO` interpreter with our original `EventCapture` interpreter.
+and we only wrap the `ShipCommandOp2ConIO` interpreter with our original `EventCapture` interpreter.

 So we have achieved perfect *CQRS*.
 But does this mean that we can't include commands and queries in the same program.
 Fortunately not.
 We then create the `Coproduct` algebra of the command and query algebras: